atreyasha/spp-explainability/docs/develop.md

     3.  check code for `squeeze()` call which can be problematic for dim 1 tensors

-4. Dependencies, typing and testing
+3. Dependencies, typing and testing

+    1.  if using R, document R dependencies such as package versions neatly

-    1.  precisely type functions and classes on-the-fly -\> especially for explainability scripts
+    2.  precisely type functions and classes on-the-fly -\> especially for explainability scripts

-    2.  include basic test code by instantiating class and/or other simple methods
+    3.  include basic test code by instantiating class and/or other simple methods

-    3.  add mypy as an explicit part of testing the source code
+    4.  add mypy as an explicit part of testing the source code

-    4.  replace Union + None types with Optional type for conciseness
+    5.  replace Union + None types with Optional type for conciseness

-    5.  look into cases where List was replaced by Sequential and how this can be changed or understood to keep consistency (ie. keep everything to List with overloads)
+    6.  look into cases where List was replaced by Sequential and how this can be changed or understood to keep consistency (ie. keep everything to List with overloads)

-5. Documentation and clean-code
+4. Documentation and clean-code

     1.  look again into argument parser which have `None` type defaults -\> they should be justified to be exceptional cases such as